Skilled and Mobile: Survey Evidence of AI Researchers' Immigration Preferences: Results

-A quarter of a valuable and highly-skilled workforce in high-demand might appear comparatively low to the other factors but could still be a critical loss for a country's AI talent pool.
+A quarter of a valuable and highly skilled workforce in high demand might appear comparatively low to the other factors but could still be a critical loss for a country's AI talent pool.
 However, the phrasing of the question does not make it possible to determine whether this comparatively lower percentage is because respondents are not encountering difficulties (perhaps because they are citizens in their country of residence or have secured the required long-term visas without issue), or whether this simply is not a factor that AI researchers feel affects their immigration considerations.
-Nevertheless, previous research does speak to the fact that this highly-skilled workforce is experiencing immigration difficulties in securing visas for themselves or family members and spouses, at least in the U.S. \citep{AikenDunham2020}.
+Nevertheless, previous research does speak to the fact that this highly skilled workforce is experiencing immigration difficulties in securing visas for themselves or family members and partners, at least in the U.S. \cite{AikenDunham2020}.

 Another way of approaching this data is by looking at what potential non-citizens respond to this item by taking the country of undergraduate degree as a proxy for citizenship.
 As noted previously, this is a commonly used proxy, but should be treated with an adequate level of caution in terms of the certainty of conclusions drawn from such analysis due to the potential for misclassification.
 Taking this into account, we can then consider proxy-non-citizens respondents to be those whose undergraduate country does not correspond with their current country of residence.
 This analysis reveals that proxy non-citizen respondents reported current immigration difficulties to be a consideration to a different extent by country of residence.
 In the U.S., 40\% of proxy non-citizens reported current immigration difficulties as a factor in their immigration decisions.
 The percentage is slightly lower in Canada (31\%) and the U.K. (21\%), and far lower in Switzerland (14\%).
 Sample sizes were exceedingly small for this subgroup of respondents in other countries, so they could not be representatively analyzed.